Skip to main content

 Introduction to Engaged Scholarship (PEAC 009)

-Co-facilitated by Prof. Ben Berger and Dr. Jennifer Magee of the Lang Center, and designed in consultation with faculty from across the disciplines, this course brought together students who were interested in connecting their academics with action to explore and promote ethical intelligence, active yet reflective civic engagement, and innovative solutions to pressing social problems.
+Brings together students interested in connecting their academics with action to explore and promote ethical intelligence, active yet reflective civic engagement, and innovative solutions to pressing social problems.